Stream Load

 +-------+--------+------+

-Sequence parameter do not take effect, loading sequence column value is less than or equal to the existing data in the table:
+2. Sequence parameter does not take effect: the imported Sequence column is less than or equal to the existing value in the table

 li,male,9

-value is less than the existing column in the table, the delete operation does not take effect.
-The table data remains unchanged, and the row with the primary key of li
+Because function_column.sequence_col: age is specified but age is less than the existing column value in the table, the DELETE operation does not take effect; the data in the table remains unchanged, and the row with primary key li is still visible:

 +-------+--------+------+